DevExpress/devextreme-documentation/api-reference/10 UI Components/DateBoxBase/1 Configuration/min.md

 ---
 ---
 ##### shortDescription
-The minimum date that can be selected within the UI component.
+The earliest date that can be selected in the UI component.

 ---